LSF970/LSF970/README.md

-### Hi there 👋
+### Hi there, I'm Luke! 👋

 Currently learning and teaching DevOps best practices with Sparta Global.
 What an amazing opportunity!
-If you would like more info on what Sparta Global do, or DevOps please reach out.
+If you would like more info on what Sparta Global do, or DevOps, please reach out.
+My repos will be used for learning and understanding.
+Although there may also be the odd project on here when I get time for upskilling.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/luke-fairbrass-6104a21aa/)
 [![TikTok](https://img.shields.io/badge/TikTok-%23000000.svg?style=for-the-badge&logo=TikTok&logoColor=white)](https://www.tiktok.com/@spartaglobal)